BasPieren/performance-matters-1819/README.md

 ### Minify
 To minify my CSS I used *gulp*, *gulp-concat* and *gulp-cssnano*.

-  1. *gulp-concat* removes all unnecessary characters from the css file like for example spaces.
+  1. *gulp-concat* Allows you to merge multiple css files into one single file.

-  2. *gulp-cssnano* removes all comments.
+  2. *gulp-cssnano* removes all unnecessary characters from the css file like for example spaces.

   ```js
   const gulp = require('gulp'),